Zettlr/zettlr-docs/README.md

 We will then review your changes and let you know if there are some additional changes we need you to make.
 Once everything looks good, we will merge your PR to include your improvements on the documentation website at https://docs.zettlr.com.

-If you wish to add a contribution after some time, but re-use the same repository on your computer, make sure to include any changes in between before starting your work.
-To do so, first go to your fork on GitHub and use the UI to pull any changes from upstream into your fork.
+If you wish to add a new contribution later, but re-use the same repository on your computer, make sure to include any changes in between before starting your work.
+To do so, first go to your fork on GitHub and use the UI to synchronize your fork with the state of this repository.
 Then, on your computer in the git repository, run the following steps:

 ```bash
 # Fetch all changes that you have just added to your fork